web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/plugin/use.md

 ## NPM package

-Suitable for scenarios where the generator project is published on bnpm for sharing.
+Suitable for scenarios where the generator project is published on npm for sharing.

 ```bash
 npx @modern-js/create@latest --plugin <pluginPackage>